Who is eligible?

 You may request any amount between $2,000 and $10,000.

 Funding will be awarded to between 8-20 applicants.

 How long do I have to complete my project?

 Recipients will have 1 calendar year from the date of award notification to complete their projects and public event.

 Can I submit proposals for more than one project?

 Applicants can be the lead organizer on more than one proposal at any given time,

 How will the awards be selected and when will we be notified?

 Each year 516 ARTS inviting three jurors (comprised of regionally and nationally recognized curators and arts professionals), who will review the submissions and select the grantees.
 516 ARTS staff do not determine which artists receive funding.
-All applicants will be notified regarding their applications and recipients and will be announced around September 1st of each year.
+All applicants will be notified regarding their applications and recipients and will be announced in September of each year.

 If my proposal is selected, how will I receive the money?